andrew-johnson-4/andrew-johnson-4/README.md

 ### Work-Order Priorities

-* FAST Memory-Efficient Compiler (50% done, hopefully by end of winter 2026)
+* FAST Memory-Efficient Compiler (50% done, hopefully by start of spring 2026)
 * C Frontend to be mostly standards compliant + some common C extensions
 * LSTS to feel like a stable language
    * LSTS has lots of cool features (mission accomplished)